PERFORMANCE BENEFITS

 Caffeine and Golf?

 Do you play golf?
-Don't forget your water and your caffeine.
+Don't forget your water, caffeine, and snacks.
 An interesting study showed that caffeine can help your golf game.
 Stevenson et al. (2009) showed improvements in golf performance after the subjects consumed caffeine.
 The study was used to determine if the caffeine/carbohydrate mixture could delay any onset of physical and/or mental fatigue.
 During a simulated round of golf, the subjects were tested on several golf activates.
 The results showed that even skill movements, like putting, improved with the ingestion of carbohydrates and caffeine throughout the 4-hour period.
-It was concluded that the carbohydrate/caffeine mix must improve focus.
-So next time you play golf, don't forget your water, carbs, and caffeine.
-Speaking of water, click this link to read more on drinking water to improve sports performance..

 Summary

-And if you need more tips on boosting your metabolism, click the image below.
-Happy health and happy training!
+Furthermore, if you want more tips on boosting your metabolism, click on the image below.

 Written By